23 Stunning Light Brown Kitchen Cabinets That Will Transform Your Cooking Area

 Shop The Look:

-- Cream subway tiles with contrasting grout
+- Cream subway tile backsplash contrasting grout

-- Wrought iron pendant lights with Edison bulbs
+- Wrought iron pendant lights Edison bulbs

-- Vintage-style jute runner rug (washable)
+- Vintage jute runner rug washable

 - Wire basket drawer organizers

-- Mason jar utensil holders with copper accents
+- Mason jar utensil holder copper accents

 DIY Paint Transformation